kr55/ssis-cataloger-docs/index.md

 # SSIS Catalog Migration Wizard

 SSIS Catalog Migration Wizard helps you migrate SSIS Catalog from one SQL server to another.
 It is an add-in for SSMS 18, 19, Visual Studio 2017, 2019, and 2022.
-Additionally, it offers the flexibility to operate as an independent standalone application.
+Additionally, it offers the flexibility to operate as an independent, standalone application.
 {: .fs-6 .fw-300 }

 [Get started now](https://ssiscataloger.azureops.org/download/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }